RavenousLegs

 Chehni Kothi in Jibhi Valley, Himachal Pradesh

-Jalori pass is famous for magnificent views of the snow capped himalayas.
-Jalori pass connects Jibhi valley to Shimla with a very dangerous and treacherous, but quite short route.
-Driving or riding through Jalori pass is a thrill for many adventurers, but better done carefully or with locals.
+Jalori Pass, renowned for its breathtaking views of snow-capped Himalayas, connects Jibhi Valley to Shimla through a a very dangerous and treacherous, yet short route.
+Driving or riding through Jalori Pass is an exhilarating experience for many adventurers, but it’s advisable to do so cautiously or with local guides.

 Jalori Pass, Himachal Pradesh